VM size: Performance best practices for SQL Server on Azure VMs

 Ebdsv5-series

 The Ebdsv5-series is a memory-optimized series of VMs that offer the highest remote storage throughput available in Azure.
-These VMs have a memory-to-vCore ratio of 8:1 which, together with the high I/O throughput, makes them ideal for SQL Server workloads.
+These VMs have a memory-to-vCore ratio of 8:1 which, together with the high I/O throughput, makes them ideal for most SQL Server workloads.
 The Ebdsv5-series VMs offer the best price-performance for SQL Server workloads running on Azure virtual machines and we strongly recommend them for most of your production SQL Server workloads.

 Note